How Much Does A House Extension Cost in 2024?

 For a new kitchen extension, you should consider employing a kitchen fitter - who will install your kitchen cabinets and worktops.

-For a small kitchen, you should expect to pay an hourly fee of £10 to £20, while a large kitchen may be subject to a day rate of between £120 to £200.
+For a small kitchen, you should expect to pay an hourly fee of £10 – £20, while a kitchen fitter charges between £120 – £200 per day for a large kitchen.

 Extension Window Fitter Cost